nishant-s-anlst/Excel-Reports/README.md

   - Analyze market performance against sales targets to assess how well sales strategies met expectations and identify opportunities for optimization.

  ### Finance Report

+ - Generate detailed Profit and Loss reports from FY 2019 to 2021, analyzing financial trends and business performance over different time periods.